UGent-Woodlab/XCT-toolchain-compiled/README.md

 ## Getting started
 - These packages are compiled for windows and require the free installation of [MATLAB Runtime](https://mathworks.com/products/compiler/matlab-runtime.html) (currently version 2024b).
 - The output of indications and density profile calculations are in txt format and can be loaded and manipulated in R using the [XCT.Read](https://github.com/UGent-Woodlab/XCT.read-R-function/) function.
-- More info and comprehensive written and video manuals are available for free at [our site](https://dendrochronomics.ugent.be) and in [this paper](https://doi.org/10.1016/j.dendro.2025.126343).
+- More info, [a comprehensive written manual](https://dendrochronomics.ugent.be/downloads/XCT%20Toolchain%20written%20manual.pdf), and [video manuals](https://dendrochronomics.ugent.be/#manual) are available for free at [our site](https://dendrochronomics.ugent.be) and in [this paper](https://doi.org/10.1016/j.dendro.2025.126343).
 - Sample scans can be downloaded on [Zenodo](https://doi.org/10.5281/zenodo.14824998)

 ---